HeyThatsViv/Predicting-Depression/README.md

 There is evidence that an integrated approach where physicians regularly screen patients for mental health disorders and work together with psychologists and other mental health professionals to treat patients leads to reduced costs and better patient outcomes.
 However, this approach can require a lot of buy-in from many individuals, require extra training, and is often not logistically feasible.

-Using data from the CDC National Health and Examination Survey, machine learning was applied to predict patients who may have depression based on typical information found in a medical file.
+Using data from the CDC National Health and Examination Survey, machine learning was applied to predict patients who may have depression based on information that could typically be found in a medical file.
 These predictions could be used to put patients in touch with experienced mental health professionals sooner and easier.

 The results show that 68% of those who have depression and 81% of those who don't have depression can be correctly identified.
 Though more work needs to be done to create a more accurate model, this shows proof of concept that this is a realistic prediction task.
 Better results could be yielded by adding more patient information to the data or testing more types of models.